OmniLayer/spec/README.md

 The early bird bonus percentage for crowdsale purchasers of new smart properties is calculated the same way as was used in the original distribution of Mastercoins by the Exodus Address (see [Initial Token Distribution via the “Exodus Address”](#initial-token-distribution-via-the-exodus-address)):

-percentage = (("Deadline" value in seconds - transaction timestamp in seconds) / 604800) * "Early bird bonus %/week" value
+EBpercentage = ( ("Deadline" value in seconds - transaction timestamp in seconds) / 604800) * "Early bird bonus %/week" value

-The number of tokens credited to the purchaser is the lesser of:
+The number of tokens credited to the purchaser is:

-(1 + (percentage / 100.0)) * "Number Properties per Unit Invested" value * the number of coins sent by the purchaser
+(1 + (EBpercentage / 100.0) ) * "Number Properties per Unit Invested" value * the number of coins sent by the purchaser

-and

-(Max - Issued) / (1 + ( (percentage + Percentage for issuer) / 100.0) )

-where:
-* Max is the maximum number of tokens that can be issued
-* Issued is the number of tokens issued prior to this purchase

 Note: To make it easier for issuers, a client UI could let the user enter an initial early bird bonus percentage and then convert that to the weekly percentage value required by the Transaction type 51 message.
 For example, an initial early bird bonus percentage of 30% would convert to "Early bird bonus %/week" value = 7  for a 30 day crowdsale.
 This would be particularly helpful for crowdsale lengths that are not a multiple of 7 days.
 Similarly, a client UI could do a complementary conversion in order to present the current early bird bonus percentage to prospective crowdsale participants.

-The issuer may choose to receive a number of tokens in proportion to the number of tokens credited to each purchaser.
+The issuer may choose to receive a number of tokens in proportion to the number of tokens credited for each purchase.
 The "Percentage for issuer" value is used to calculate the number of *additional* tokens generated and credited to the issuer's address as follows:

 number of tokens credited to the purchaser * ("Percentage for issuer" value / 100.0)

+The client must ensure that the number of tokens credited to the purchaser plus the number of tokens credited to the issuer will not cause the total number of tokens issued in the crowdsale to exceed the maximum number of tokens that can be issued.
+If that condition occurs, the client must reduce the number of tokens for the purchaser and the issuer so they both receive the correct percentages and the number of tokens issued as a result of this purchase equals the number of tokens remaining that can be issued.
+This is a partial purchase.
+It is left to the issuer to respond to any requests for refunds due to partial purchases.

+The following expression may be used to calculate the maximum number of tokens that are available for purchase such that the current early bird bonus percentage and the Percentage for issuer can be applied without exceeding the maximum number of tokens that can be issued:

+(MaxNum - Issued) / ( (1 + (EBpercentage / 100.0) ) * (1 +  ("Percentage for issuer" value / 100.0) ) )

+where:
+* MaxNum is the maximum number of tokens that can be issued
+* Issued is the number of tokens issued prior to this purchase

 In addition to the validity constraints for each message field type, the following conditions must be met in order for the transaction to be valid:
 * "Previous Property ID" must be 0 when "Property Type" indicates a new property